 The dramatic confrontation — gathering the family, delivering ultimatums, staging a surprise intervention — is not what the research supports.
 That model can backfire, increasing shame and defensiveness without increasing the likelihood of treatment.

-A few things that don't help: pouring out their alcohol (it rarely works and damages trust), making ultimatums you won't keep (empty threats teach the person there are no real consequences), and covering for them — calling in sick on their behalf, making excuses to family, cleaning up their messes.
+- Don't cover for them — calling in sick on their behalf, making excuses, cleaning up their messes.
 Enabling removes the natural consequences that sometimes motivate change.

-Children of parents with AUD carry elevated risk of developing AUD themselves — the genetic component is real [1] [8].
+If you grew up with a parent who had AUD, this section is for you.
+Children of parents with AUD carry elevated risk of developing AUD themselves — the genetic component is real [1]✓ Verified knowledgePalmer et al. (2019) — Etiology dsm alcohol [8]✓ Verified knowledgeHarneydelehanty et al. (2026) — Family history alcohol.
 They also tend to have higher ACEs (Adverse Childhood Experiences) scores, which are associated with a range of long-term physical and mental health outcomes.

 This is not destiny.
 Knowing your risk is protective.
-Alateen (for teenagers) and Adult Children of Alcoholics (ACoA) are peer support communities specifically for people in this situation — free, widely available, and often profoundly helpful.
-Trauma-informed therapy can also help you understand patterns you may have internalized.
+Therapy — especially trauma-informed therapy — can help you understand patterns you may have internalized.
+Alateen (for teenagers) and Adult Children of Alcoholics (ACoA) are peer support communities specifically for people in this situation.
+They are free, widely available, and can be profoundly helpful.

 You didn't cause it.
 You couldn't control it.
 You couldn't cure it.
 And you deserve support regardless of whether your parent ever gets help.

+If something feels wrong, that feeling is worth taking seriously.
 The first step is honesty — with yourself, with someone you trust, or with a doctor.
 You don't need to have all the answers.
-You don't need to be certain.
 You just need to be willing to look clearly at what's in front of you.